-Confirm that no existing utilities cross the proposed lot lines.
-Should any services cross these lot lines, the applicant shall be responsible for costs associated with their relocation and / or removal.

-- Obtain approval for a Driveway Entrance & Culvert Permit, as applicable, issued through the Public Works department, to Town standards.
-The applicant shall bear all costs associated with these works. - Submit a comprehensive overall Lot Grading & Drainage Plan for all parcels demonstrating that the drainage neither relies, nor negatively impacts neighbouring properties, and that all drainage will be contained within the respective lots, to the satisfaction of the Director of Public Works, or designate. - Sign the Town of Pelham's standard "Memorandum of Understanding" explaining that development charges and cash-in-lieu of the dedication of land for park purposes are required prior to the issuance of a Building Permit. - Receive Final Certification of consent files B16-2021P, B17-2021P & B18-2021P, from the Secretary - Treasurer, concurrently. - Provide the Secretary-Treasurer with a registerable legal description of the subject parcel, together with a copy of the deposited reference plan, if applicable, for use in the issuance of the Certificate of Consent. - Provide the final certification fee of \$399, payable to the Treasurer, Town of Pelham, be submitted to the Secretary-Treasurer.
-All costs associated with fulfilling conditions of consent shall be borne by the applicant.
+- Submit a comprehensive overall lot grading and drainage plan for all parcels to demonstrate that the drainage does not negatively impact nor rely on neighbouring properties, to the satisfaction of the Director of Public Works or his designate. - Confirm that no existing utilities cross the proposed new property lines.
+Should any services cross this new property lines, the applicant will be responsible for costs associated with their relocation and/or removal. - Obtain a Driveway Entrance and Culvert Permit for the construction of all new or modifications of existing driveways or entrances.
+Installation of entrances shall be in accordance with Town Standards prior to consent and the applicant shall bear all costs associated with these works. - Sign the Town of Pelham's standard "Memorandum of Understanding" explaining that development charges and cash-in-lieu of the dedication of land for park purposes are required prior to the issuance of a Building Permit. - Provide the Secretary-Treasurer with a registerable legal description of the subject parcel, together with a copy of the deposited reference plan, if applicable, for use in the issuance of the Certificate of Consent. - Provide the final certification fee of \$399, payable to the Treasurer, Town of Pelham, be submitted to the Secretary-Treasurer.
+All costs associated with fulfilling conditions of consent shall be borne by the applicant. - Receive Final Certification of consent files B29/2021P and B30/2021P, from the Secretary-Treasurer, concurrently.